 He gets it.
 He gets it done.

 A teacher, coach, mentor, and school administrator, Mervan Osborne knows what it takes for our kids to succeed.
-After twelve years at BB&N, Mervan helped found Beacon Academy, an innovative school that helps low-income students meet the highest academic standards.
+Mervan was part of the inaugural Teach for America corps, then, after twelve years at BB&N, Mervan helped found Beacon Academy, an innovative school that helps low-income students meet the highest academic standards.
 He has the experience that we need to ensure success for every child.

 “For over two decades, I’ve been working hard to improve the lives of young people.
 I’ve lived in Cambridge for 15 years.
-I love this city, and I’m convinced that my perspective will be invaluable to the School Committee.
+I love this city, and I believe that my perspective is invaluable to the School Committee.

 This is a time of significant change in our city.
 The school district has committed to major reforms, and these reforms will only work if we communicate and collaborate with people from every corner of Cambridge.

-I have what it takes to get this job done right.
+In my short time serving on our School Committee, I have provided a progressive and unifying voice that has allowed me to establish excellent working relationships with stakeholders across the city.
 My experience – both in the classroom and as an administrator – is unparalleled on the current School Committee.
 I’ve engaged with thousands of students and families, and I’ve spent my entire adult life building pathways to educational opportunity.